CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/01_05_what_if2_en-US/what_if2.md

 ---
 # What_if 2

-In this task it is about checking whether the age of Mannfred allows to see the new John Wick in the cinema.
+In this task it is about checking whether the age of Mannfred allows him to see the new John Wick in the cinema.

-Manfred's old we find out with the following piece code
+We find out Mannfred's age with the following piece code:

 ```python
 import random